-There should be no need to close off the road during the construction phase as the road is relatively out of way.
+There should be no need to close off the road to the bay during the construction phase as the road is relatively far.

 A temporary supply for electrical and water supplies shall be installed with the source being provided by the contractor.
 Portable W.C.'s shall be provided on-site by the contractor.